The $\pi$-Calculus is Behaviourally Complete and Orbit-Finitely Executable: Abstract

 \section{Abstract}

 Reactive Turing machines extend classical Turing machines with a facility to model observable interactive behaviour.
-We call a behaviour executable if, and only if, it is behaviourally equivalent to the behaviour of a reactive Turing machine.
+We call a behaviour (finitely) executable if, and only if, it is equivalent to the behaviour of a (finite) reactive Turing machine.
 In this paper, we study the relationship between executable behaviour and behaviour that can be specified in the $\pi$-calculus.
-We establish that all executable behaviour can be specified in the $\pi$-calculus up to divergence-preserving branching bisimilarity.
+We establish that every finitely executable behaviour can be specified in the $\pi$-calculus up to divergence-preserving branching bisimilarity.
 The converse, however, is not true due to (intended) limitations of the model of reactive Turing machines.
-That is, the $\pi$-calculus allows the specification of behaviour that is not executable up to divergence-preserving branching bisimilarity.
-Motivated by an intuitive understanding of executability, we then consider a restriction on the operational semantics of the $\pi$-calculus that does associate with every $\pi$-term executable behaviour, at least up to the version of branching bisimilarity that does not require the preservation of divergence.
+That is, the $\pi$-calculus allows the specification of behaviour that is not finitely executable up to divergence-preserving branching bisimilarity.
+We shall prove, however, that if the finiteness requirement on reactive Turing machines and the associated notion of executability is relaxed to orbit-finiteness, then the $\pi$-calculus is executable up to (divergence-insensitive) branching bisimilarity.